MatteoGuadrini/PSCouchDB/docs/source/documents.rst

 ================    ===========
 PARAMETER           DESCRIPTION
 ================    ===========
-Descending          Return the design documents in descending by key order.
+Descending          Return the documents in descending by key order.
 Default is ``false``.
 EndKey              Stop returning records when the specified key is reached.
 EndKeyDocument      Stop returning records when the specified document ID is reached.
 Group				Group the results using the reduce function to a group or single row.
 Implies reduce is ``true`` and the maximum group_level.
 Default is ``false``.